transferwise/styleguide-components/README.md

 ### Examples
 To try a live example clone this project, run `npm install` and open index.html in the examples folder.

-For live reload you can run the following (any available port of your choice):
+For live reload on port 8181, you can run the following:
 ```
-live-server --port=8181
+npm run dev
 ```

 ## Releasing